lzsjrp/OC-RYZEN-5-4600G/README.md

   - OC
       - Generate your serial number using this [script](https://github.com/corpnewt/GenSMBIOS)

+> [!NOTE]
-You can use Secure Boot if you enroll the PK, DB, and KEK keys in your BIOS or in [KeyTool.efi](https://github.com/lhseeli/OC-RYZEN-5-4600G/releases/download/250224/KeyTool.efi)
+> You can enable Secure Boot if you enroll this [PK, DB, and KEK](https://github.com/lhseeli/OC-RYZEN-5-4600G/releases/download/250224/KEYS.zip) keys in your BIOS or in [KeyTool.efi](https://github.com/lhseeli/OC-RYZEN-5-4600G/releases/download/250224/KeyTool.efi)
-Use your own keys by following this [guide](https://github.com/perez987/OpenCore-and-UEFI-Secure-Boot) or [download](https://github.com/lhseeli/OC-RYZEN-5-4600G/releases/download/250224/KEYS.zip) the keys already included in this EFI
+> Or make your own keys by following this [guide](https://github.com/perez987/OpenCore-and-UEFI-Secure-Boot)